waquarkw/bls/README.md

 To run this file add a simple text file in your root directory with a file named ".env" and add a line in this text file --> BLS_API_KEY=ENTER_YOUR_KEY_HERE

-To obtain this key follow the link -> [Public Data API Key Generator V2](https://www.bls.gov/developers/home.htm)
+To obtain this key follow the link -> [BLS Public Data API Key Generator V2](https://www.bls.gov/developers/home.htm)